AAKoksoy/TLS-Finder/README.md

 # TLS-Finder
 An algorithm in Python that locates the TLS and lymphoid aggregates in tissues using immune cell coordinates.
-If you find this code useful please cite as__ TLS_Finder: An algorithm for Identifying Tertiary Lymphoid Structures Using Immune Cell Spatial Coordinates; Ayse A Koksoy, Maria Esther Salvatierra, MOSAIC Team, Luisa Maren Solis Soto, Cara Haymaker;
+If you find this code useful please cite as__ TLS_Finder: An algorithm for Identifying Tertiary Lymphoid Structures Using Immune Cell Spatial Coordinates; Ayse A Koksoy, Maria Esther Salvatierra, Patient Mosaic Team, Luisa Maren Solis Soto, Cara Haymaker;
 doi: https://doi.org/10.1101/2024.12.26.630405

 # TLS Finder